Privacy of your Health Care Information

 How do I see or obtain a copy of my medical record?

 The information about you contained in your medical record belongs to you.
 You have a right to access the information in your medical chart under the law, with some limited exceptions.
-In order to do so, please contact the Release of Information department at KHSC where they handle all requests for both hospitals.
+In order to do so, please contact the Release of Information Department at Kingston Health Sciences Centre (KHSC) where they handle all requests for both hospital sites.

 Release of Information

 Is there a form I need to fill out to access my health care information and where can I find it?